Listen to this article:

 What Does Valter Longo, Ph.D.
 Eat For Breakfast?

-Dr. Longo always has one green tea and one black tea bag with a squeeze of lemon along with a cinnamon raisin toast with low-sugar fruit preserves.
+The Valter Longo breakfast is one green tea and one black tea bag with a squeeze of lemon along with a cinnamon raisin toast with low-sugar fruit preserves.
 He then doesn’t eat or snack on anything until lunchtime.

 Supplements To Help Support Autophagy